 God is so complex and so alien that we really need Him to simplify Himself to us if we’re going to have any hope of relating to Him.
 This is another key reason that God presents Himself to us as a Being with very strong preferences which seem to follow a very consistent pattern.
 He doesn’t like it when we kill and hurt each other.
 He prefers to see us happy, healthy, and enjoying our own existence.
 He so enjoys seeing us happy that He created a paradise called Heaven where our souls will have a wonderful time.
 When we read through God’s commands and preferences in the Bible, we get a very clear, simplistic picture of who He is and what He’s about.
 It’s just an outline, but an outline is all we can handle at first.
 We need some way of feeling logically certain that our God is good before we’ll be able to put our heart into trusting Him.
-God created us to be logical creatures, and He then describes His good Character in ways that make sense to our logical minds (see How do we know that God is good?).
+God created us to be logical creatures, and He then describes His good Character in ways that make sense to our logical minds.
 But are things really as simple and straightforward as He makes them out to be?
 Of course not.
 The Bible serves as a nice introductory lesson on who God is.
 It’s a great launching pad for the spiritually young.
 But as we mature, we will find that things become more and more complex.

 Pondering the mysteries of God is like staring down an infinite hallway.
 The fact that you can’t see the end is utterly enticing.
 As the Holy Spirit guides you forward, you keep finding yourself amazed by the new insights He reveals.
 Every revelation suddenly makes sense out of questions you couldn’t resolve before, yet it also raises new, tantalizing questions that intensify your desire to know more.
 It’s a thrilling journey, and one which will continue forever.
 Our Gods are infinitely complex and infinitely fascinating.
 There is nothing more satisfying to our souls than growing in our understanding of who They are, even if we’re only growing by micrometers.